clearlinux/clear-linux-documentation/source/ciao-cluster-setup.rst

   $ ciao-cli -dump-label <instance-label>

-You will also see activity related to this launch across your cluster components if you've got consoles open and logging to standard output as described above.
+You will also see activity related to this launch across your cluster components if you have consoles open and logging to standard output as described above.

 Reset your cluster